7 Frequent Viber Problems or Not Working Solutions

 Issues with incoming and outgoing Viber calls are not that rare, too.
 To fix it, go to Settings in your Viber app.
 Next, tap on Calls and Messages, and tick Viber-In-Calls.
 This allows your phone to receive incoming calls when someone calls you.

 You can also allow Video Calls by tapping on the homonymous button and choosing On.
 Now, you should be able to call or receive both video and audio calls.
-Sometimes, Viber tends to mess up the settings, which is why you must take your time to inspect them before using it.
+Sometimes, Viber tends to mess up the settings, so you must take your time to inspect them before using it.

 5. Viber Not Working on Wi-Fi

 Choose Always Connected, which is the first one.
 The second one is the device's Wi-Fi Sleep Policy, which you don't want to use.
-Now, your app should work properly.
+Now, your app should work correctly.

 6. Viber Update Problem

-Updating Viber shouldn’t be a problem if you have enough memory or you’re connected to the internet in any form.
-However, many users experience this issue even if the aforementioned conditions are fulfilled.
+Updating Viber shouldn't be a problem if you have enough memory or connected to the internet in any form.
+However, many users experience this issue even if the conditions mentioned above are fulfilled.